 NGK Spark Plugs: Pros and Cons

 The biggest advantage that NGK has going for it is the performance offered with the spark plug lineup.
 These plugs are designed to improve performance, which may also equate to some fuel savings.
 For this reason, many automakers choose to use this brand of spark plug when manufacturing new cars.

 Additionally, the NGK lineup is just as diverse as what’s available with Denso.
-You can find many different size plugs for a variety of cars, plus you have the option to choose the material you want.
-For this reason, you must be careful when deciding which plugs you want, as some won’t perform as well as others simply because of the construction.
+You can find many different sized plugs for a variety of cars, plus you have the option to choose the material you want.
+For this reason, you must be careful when deciding which plugs you want, as some won’t perform as well as others, simply because of the construction.